-Horan is the only employee of salary was one-third of the total SU budget.
+Horan is the only employee of the Student Union.
+Last year her salary was one-third of the total SU budget.
 This year, Horan collects one-fifth of the budget, which includes a raise.

-"I've been here for two years."
+"I've been here for two years.
 There's only one rung on the ladder and I'm on it.
 There's no place for me to go here," Horan said.